70+ FAQs on Income-tax Returns (ITR) for Assessment Year 2023-24

 - Where the assessee himself, irrespective of the period of holding of listed shares and securities, opts to treat them as stock-in-trade, the income arising from the transfer of such shares/securities would be treated as its business income.

-- In respect of listed shares and securities held for more than 12 months immediately preceding the date of its transfer, if the assessee desires to treat the income arising from the transfer thereof as capital gains, the same shall not be put to dispute by the Assessing Officer.
+- Regarding listed shares and securities held for more than 12 months immediately preceding the date of their transfer, if the assessee desires to treat the income arising from the transfer thereof as capital gains, the same shall not be put to dispute by the Assessing Officer.
 However, once taken by the assessee in a particular Assessment Year, this stand shall remain applicable in subsequent Assessment Years.
 The taxpayer shall not be allowed to adopt a different/contrary stand in this regard in subsequent years.

-The CBDT has formulated the above principles to reduce litigation and maintain consistency in the treatment of income derived from the transfer of shares and securities.
+The CBDT has formulated the above principles to reduce litigation and maintain consistency in treating income derived from the transfer of shares and securities.
 All the relevant provisions of the Act shall continue to apply to the transactions involving the transfer of shares and securities.

-Intra-day trading is considered a speculative business, and the resultant gain or loss would be a speculative gain or speculative loss.
+Intra-day trading is considered a speculative business; the resultant gain or loss would be a speculative gain or loss.
 Speculative gain is taxed at normal rates, and speculative losses can only be set off against speculative profit.

 The benefit of the maximum exemption limit shall be available from long-term capital gains taxable under Section 112A.
-However, the assessee cannot take the benefit of deduction available under Chapter VI-A. The taxable income and tax liability thereon shall be calculated as under:
+However, the assessee cannot take the benefit of the deduction available under Chapter VI-A. The taxable income and tax liability thereon shall be calculated as follows:

 Amount (Rs.) |